VGTS: Visually Guided Text Spotting for Novel Categories in Historical Manuscripts: Introduction

 \section{Introduction}

-To preserve cultural heritage, archives have been creating digital libraries by scanning or photographing historical manuscripts \cite{DIG01,DIG02}.
-However, the need for human summarization of scattered and limited information is still indispensable in deciphering and categorizing these ancient manuscripts.
-Given that these historical manuscripts typically comprise handwritten ancient characters, researchers have resorted to the use of optical character recognition (OCR) techniques \cite{OCR01,OCR02} to facilitate the digitization process of these invaluable manuscripts.
-Despite the significant progress made in Optical Character Recognition (OCR) methods, handling historical manuscript images poses a significant challenge due to several limitations.
+To preserve cultural heritage, archives create digital libraries by scanning or photographing historical manuscripts \citep{DIG01}.
+Human summarization remains essential in deciphering and categorizing these ancient texts, which often consist of handwritten characters.
+Researchers employ Optical Character Recognition (OCR) techniques \citep{OCR01} to facilitate manuscript digitization.
+However, the digitization of historical manuscripts faces significant challenges due to inherent limitations:

-\textbf{(1) Open-set problem. }Most methods only yield satisfactory results for trained categories, failing to cope with the open-set problem.
-This limitation is further aggravated by the absence of a complete alphabet in some manuscripts, with new characters being discovered during processing.
-While some unsupervised methods have surfaced to address the challenge of the open set problem \cite{DSW,UN1,UN2}, their effectiveness often leaves much to be desired.
+\textbf{(1) Open-set problem.} Most methods perform well on trained categories but falter when encountering novel characters, which is a common scenario in historical manuscripts \citep{OPEN}.
+This challenge is exacerbated as researchers often discover new categories while examining ancient texts, as detailed in the appendix.
+While unsupervised methods address this challenge, their effectiveness is limited \citep{DSW,UN1,UN2}.

-\textbf{(2) Low-resource scenario.} With regard to those methods \cite{SEQ01, SEQ02, SEQ03, SEQ04} that rely on data for training, the demand for a substantial amount of annotated data poses an additional obstacle, given that historical manuscripts often feature a scant number of pages, rendering it challenging to obtain an ample number of training samples.
-Additionally, the log-tailed distribution of characters in ancient manuscripts exacerbates the problem of data sparsity, with some characters occurring only once.
-For the frequency of occurrence of all characters in the TKH dataset \cite{TKH}, a total of 1492 categories appeared, of which 436 category characters appeared only once.
+\textbf{(2) Long-tailed distribution.} The reliance on extensive annotated data is problematic in this domain, given that historical manuscripts typically feature a limited number of pages and scarce training samples.
+The long-tailed distribution of characters in ancient manuscripts worsens data sparsity, with some characters appearing only once \citep{LT01}.
+For instance, in the TKH dataset \citep{TKH}, out of 1492 categories, 436 appeared only once.

-\textbf{(3) Eliminate additional layout analysis.} Traditional methods typically require lines of text as input, necessitating pre-processing of images, layout analysis, and segmenting the character or text line image, which is time-consuming and prone to error accumulation \cite{LINE01, LINE02}.
-In contemporary times, there have been efforts to address page-level text-spotting tasks \cite{2step}, but these approaches typically involve a two-step process that first detects text on the page and then utilizes a search-based method to extract the final results.
-However, these methods are susceptible to error propagation or necessitate a considerable amount of data to train a robust model \cite{CD01, CD02}, the casual and disordered layout of antique manuscript images impedes the ability of such models to process these images efficiently in low-resource situations.

-\textbf{(4) Need more flexible application options.} Some historical characters, including Dongba hieroglyphics or notary signs \cite{NOTARY}, these historical character not supported by input method editors, cannot be processed by most existing OCR methods \cite{SEQ01, SEQ02, SEQ03, SEQ04} that output textualized results.